alefranz/MELT/BACKLOG.md

   verifies the selected compile assets and runs the core, Serilog, and xUnit entry points.

-### 8. Complete an auditable transitive vulnerability gate - Pending
+### 8. Complete an auditable transitive vulnerability gate - Completed

 **Scope**